Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 filling spread around the outside layers

-STEP SIXTEEN: Add 1 tablespoon of unsweetened cocoa powder to a sifter.
+STEP SIXTEEN: Add one tablespoon of unsweetened cocoa powder to a sifter.
 Gently shake a dusting of cocoa powder over the top of the cake.

 swirls of mascarpone filling piped and coffee bean placed into the center of each swirl